 Mary King’s Close is a historic maze of alleyways and hidden passages tucked under the streets of the Royal Mile.
 Go below the pathways, and see why it’s one of the best places on the list of spooky things to do in Edinburgh.
 Take an Edinburgh underground city tour to explore the lanes that were once a hub of activity in Edinburgh’s long lost past.

-The close (a Scottish name for street) was devastated in 1645 by the dreaded bubonic plague, known as the “Great Plague”, as a result of Edinburgh’s severely unhygienic conditions.
+The close (a Scottish name for street) was devastated in 1645 by the dreaded bubonic plague, known as the “Great Plague”, due to Edinburgh’s severely unhygienic conditions.

 These unsanitary conditions were a breeding ground for all kinds of filth, including flea-ridden rats carrying bubonic plague bacteria.